Insurance Managed Care

 - If my doctor and I disagree with the health plan's decision, how do we appeal the decision?

 - If a pediatric specialist has been treating my child for a condition such as asthma or diabetes, will your plan let us stay with this specialist?

-- Will you cover "routine" services for my child at a children's hospital, such as hernia repair, tonsillectomy or treatment of allergies?
+- Does the plan cover standard services for my child at a hospital specializing in children’s care, such as hernia repair, tonsillectomy or allergy treatment?

-- Is there anything I have to do to get an OK from the plan before my child can get services or treatment covered by the plan?
+- Is there anything I have to do to get approval from the plan before my child can get services or treatment covered by the plan?

-- What rules do you have about emergency, after-hours and out-of-town care?
+- What are your rules regarding emergency, after-hours and out-of-town care?

 - Are you satisfied with your healthcare plan?
 If yes, what do you like best about the plan?
 If no, what don't you like about the plan?